 The Humanities Faculty includes the following distinct subjects: Geography, History, Religious Studies, Business Studies and PSHE (including citizenship).
 Economics, Sociology and Politics are also taught at A-level.

-In Humanities, students enjoy learning important information about today’s world and the physical, economic and environmental issues that society faces.
-All subjects within the Faculty promote key problem solving skills and also develop students’ analytical, evaluative and critical thinking abilities.
-These skills are highly sought after, both in higher education and in the work place.
+In Humanities, students enjoy exploring the philosophical, ideological, economic and environmental issues of the past and present, reflecting on how the future may be shaped by responses to these.
+All subjects within the Faculty develop students’ analytical, evaluative and critical thinking abilities, as well as problem solving skills.
+These are highly sought after, both in higher education and in the work place.

-Sixth Form students can choose Humanities A-Level courses in Philosophy and Ethics, History, Geography and Economics.
-All students take the AS examination at the end of Year 12.
-Their learning in Year 12 forms the basis of the full A-level which is examined at the end of Year 13.
+Sixth Form students can choose Humanities A-Level courses in Geography, History, Religious Studies, Business Studies, Economics, Sociology, and Politics with examinations taking place at the end of Year 13.
 Geography and History are examined through a combination of examination and coursework.
-Economics and Philosophy and Ethics are assessed through 100% examination.
+Religious Studies, Economics, Sociology and Politics are assessed through 100% examination.

 In History, students explore fascinating topics including the witch craze in Britain, Europe and North America c1580 – c1750, Britain throughout the 17th Century, historical interpretations of the First World War and the Russian Revolution.

 In Religious Studies, some of the most popular elements include the problem of evil, arguments for and against God’s existence, Christianity and sexuality, and medical ethics.

 Sociology focuses on Education, Families and Households, Crime and Deviance and Mass Media as well as research methods and sociological theories.

 BTEC Business is also delivered at Key Stage 5.
 This provides students with the opportunity to cover a wide range of Business related topics including finance, recruitment and account management.